6. Database Management with the JDBC API

 public class impotsJDBC extends impots{

-// the limits, coeffr, and coeffn arrays from the
+// limit tables, coeffr, coeffn from table

 public impotsJDBC(String dsnIMPOTS, String userIMPOTS, String mdpIMPOTS)

-// dsnIMPOTS: DSN name of the database
+// dsnIMPOTS: DSN database name

-// data arrays
+// data tables

-ArrayList aLimites = new ArrayList();
+ArrayList aLimites=new ArrayList();

-ArrayList aCoeffR = new ArrayList();
+ArrayList aCoeffR=new ArrayList();

-ArrayList aCoeffN = new ArrayList();
+ArrayList aCoeffN=new ArrayList();

-// database connection
+// connection to base

 Class.forName("sun.jdbc.odbc.JdbcOdbcDriver");

-// Create a Statement object
+// creation of a Statement object

-String select = "select limites, coeffr, coeffn from impots";
+String select="select limites, coeffr, coeffn from impots";

-// Execute the query
+// query execution

 while(RS.next()){